Sofia Rei: Career

 especially from Argentina and Brazil.
 Rei created the Sofia Koutsovitis Group, an octet which also included Roeder and Coqui Pérez Albela, along with Leo Genovese on piano, Jason Palmer on trumpet, Adam Schneit on alto sax, Dan Blake on soprano and tenor sax, and Richie Barshay on drums.

 Rei moved to New York in 2005, and in 2006 toured internationally with the Maria Schneider Jazz Orchestra.
 Her debut album, Ojalá, recorded with an octet, was released that same year.
-Composed of arrangements of her own compositions and songs by Argentinean, Brazilian and Cuban composers, the album was named one of the year's Top 10 records by The Jazz Journalist's Association.
+Composed of arrangements of her own compositions and songs by Argentine, Brazilian and Cuban composers, the album was named one of the year's Top 10 records by The Jazz Journalist's Association.
 All About Jazz described it as "eclectic and exciting," and wrote that it "exemplifies the recent trends in Latin Jazz and Latin American music in general, and proves why Sofia Koutsovitis is one of the most versatile and in-demand singers in the New York music scene."

 In 2008, she sang with Bobby McFerrin in Instant Opera, a piece commissioned by John Zorn, at Carnegie Hall.
 She also collaborated with Geoff Keezer on his Grammy-nominated album, Aurea.

 In 2009, Rei released her second album, Sube Azul.
 She wrote eight of the twelve tracks which appeared on Sube Azul, and co-produced the album with Roeder.
 Allmusic wrote: "Koutsovitis employs a sort of South American bohemian aura, using hip cultural landmarks, feelings of love and regret, and an expanded color palette to weave some magical spells over anyone who comes close to her muse...As an individual, she's hard to compare to any predecessor, except her joy and passion could rival Flora Purim, Celia Cruz, or Abbey Lincoln."
 The album won the Best World Beat Album at the 2009 Independent Music Awards, and Rei was named Best Latin Jazz Vocalist of 2009 by Latin Jazz Corner.